knaw-huc/service-huc-editor/README.md

 ### Configure the services

-Global setting can be edited in the [](./conf/settings.toml) TOML file
+Global settings can be edited in the [](./conf/settings.toml) TOML file.

 #### Access to the admin API